andrew-kemp-dahlberg/mac-plists-and-config-profiles/README.md

 Both Jamf Connect plists are settings I have found useful when deploying jamf connect with Okta Identity Engine

-Okta profiles are for settings I've found helpful when deploying fastpass.
-I did not include management attestation profiles as they are easiest to roll out through the MDM GUI.
+Okta profiles are for settings I've found helpful when deploying fastpass and for the necessary SSO Extension I did not include management attestation profiles as they are easiest to roll out through the MDM GUI.